Next.js Session Management

 TL;DR

 Sessions disappear on refresh?
-You're missing NEXTAUTH_SECRET in production—set a 32-byte random secret in your environment variables.
+You're missing AUTH_SECRET in production (the v4 name was NEXTAUTH_SECRET)—set a 32-byte random secret in your environment variables.
 This is critical.

 Cookie not persisting?
 Your sameSite: 'strict' setting is blocking cross-origin requests.
 Change it to sameSite: 'lax'.